stephen1706/joi-swagger-generator/readme.md

 Define your joi validator class

-Define the header.json file that will be used as the header information in the swagger file
+Define the header.json file that will be used as the header information in the swagger file The basePath will be join together with the path in validator class, in the example all url will be /users/*
 ```
 {
     "swagger": "2.0",